Literacy-Based Promotion Act

-Mississippi’s Literacy-Based Promotion Act requiring all 3rd graders to demonstrate they read well enough to be promoted to 4th grade.
-Under the law, third grade students who can’t read proficiently on grade level at the end of the year will be retained and not promoted to the next grade level.
-The information below is provided to serve as a guide for parents and others to support the Third Grade Literacy Promotion Act.
+Mississippi’s Literacy-Based Promotion Act requires all third-grade students to demonstrate at the end of the school year that they are ready for fourth-grade reading instruction.
+Under the law, third-grade students who do not read proficiently on grade level at the end of the year may be retained and not promoted to the next grade level.
+However, students may qualify for an exemption.
+Parents should ask their child's teacher about "good cause" exemptions.
+The resources linked below are for parents, educators and others to help support successful reading outcomes for students.

 The reading portion of the Mississippi Academic Assessment Program (MAAP) English Language Arts (ELA) test will determine whether students meet the requirement for promotion.
 Students will have two retest opportunities.
 The test is multiple choice and given online via a computer or tablet at school.

 MDE Literacy-Based Promotion Act Resources